 \section{Introduction}

-There have been many successes in time series and signal recognition using neural networks~\cite{Schmidhuber_2015}.
-Part of the success is due to the increase in data~\cite{Banko_2001}.
-However, public time series datasets are often very small~\cite{UCRArchive2018}.
+There have been many successes in time series and signal recognition using neural networks~\cite{Schmidhuber_2015, IsmailFawaz2019DeepLF}.
+Part of the success of neural networks is due to the increase in data~\cite{Banko_2001}.
+However, public time-series datasets are often very small~\cite{UCRArchive2018}.
 One method of overcoming problems with small datasets is the use of data augmentation (DA)~\cite{iwana2021an}.
 DA is a technique that increases the generalization ability of pattern recognition methods by generating synthetic data to supplement the training set~\cite{Shorten_2019}.

 Many time series DA methods are random transformations adapted from image recognition.
-However, there are a diverse amount of time series and each dataset has different properties.
+However, there is a diverse amount of time series, and each dataset has different properties.
 Thus, not every DA method is suitable for every time series~\cite{iwana2021an}.
 Fig.~\ref{fig:problem} shows an example of how an inappropriate DA method could interfere with recognition.
-In the figure, the discriminating features are obfuscated by the augmentation making it difficult to define an effective decision boundary.
-Thus, for each time series dataset, appropriate DA methods must be carefully selected.
+In the figure, the augmentation obfuscates the discriminating features, making it challenging to define an effective decision boundary.
+Hence, for each time series dataset, appropriate DA methods must be carefully selected.

 One solution is the use of automatic DA.
-Automatic DA, such as AutoAugment~\cite{Niu_2019}, attempts to automatically learn the optimal set of DA methods for the model.
+Automatic DA, such as AutoAugment~\cite{Niu_2019}, attempts to automatically learn the optimal set of DA methods for a model.
 Automatic DA can be generally categorized into three groups: test-time augmentation, training-time augmentation, and methods that use both.
 Test-time augmentation applies DA to the test set and uses an ensemble of predictions to improve generalization.
 Conversely, training time augmentation used augmented training data to train the model.
 Hybrid methods use both test-time and training-time augmentation.